google/kotlin-fhir/README.md

 serialization process normalizes these variations, resulting in potentially different JSON output.
 However, in all of these cases, semantic equivalence is maintained.

+## Publishing
+To create a maven repository from the project, run:

+`./gradlew :library:publish`

+Which will create a maven repository in the `library/build/repo` folder.

+There is also a `prepareX20Zips` task that will zip each artifact separately into the `library/build/x20zips` folder.

 ## Acknowledgements

 Thanks to [Yigit Boyar](https://github.com/yigit) for helping bootstrap this project and generously